Linearized transverse diffeomorphism invariant spin-2 theories via gauge invariants

 Another application of our work concerns the general teleparallel quadratic gravity investigated in \cite{gtg} in $D=4$.
 It corresponds to a diffeomorphism invariant generalized quadratic form on nonmetricity and torsion scalars with vanishing curvature.
 The fundamental fields are the metric $g_{\mu\nu}$ and $\Lambda_{\mu}^{\,\,\alpha}$, an element of $GL(4,\mathbb{R})$.
 Expanding about Minkowski space one ends up with a quadratic theory of two symmetric and one antisymmetric rank-2 tensor.
 Besides the diffeomorphisms, one has to add extra gauge symmetries to get rid of ghosts.
 The authors of \cite{gtg} have considered a maximum of five degrees of freedom corresponding to two spin-2 particles and one spin-0 coming from the two-form field, however based on our findings here, we believe that requiring TDiff as the extra symmetry we may even have, at linearized level, up to six healthy degrees of freedom, corresponding to two spin-2 particles and two scalars, this is under investigation.

-Finally, the gauge invariant approach adopted here, rooted in Bardeen variables \cite{Jaccard}, makes the identification of the physical content of the whole model straightforward.
+We remark that the gauge invariant approach adopted here, rooted in Bardeen variables \cite{Jaccard}, makes the identification of the physical content of the whole model straightforward.
 Although Lorentz covariance is not manifest, it can be shown that the final theory is Lorentz invariant.
 We believe that the method may be especially useful in higher rank tensor theories where lower spin (traces) components complicate conventional analyses.
 Moreover, recently one has shown \cite{bddm} the equivalence of different points in the parameters space of some spin-2 and spin-3 models invariant under transverse differomorphisms.
 We believe that by means of redefinitions of gauge invariants and sources we can achieve a simpler proof of a similar equivalence regarding the parametric families of models in table 1.

 Finally, It would be interesting also to figure out how the reduction in the number of effective field components stemming from the use of gauge invariants is connected with the absence of redundant field components in some first order wave equations approach to higher spin particles as in \cite{simulik}.